SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/angle.md

   <figcaption>Angle measurement with multiple antenna pairs</figcaption>
 </figure>

-The problem of knowing which mapping (the downwards or upwards slople) to use for each pair is still present.
+The problem of knowing which mapping (the downwards or upwards slope) to use for each pair is still present.
 However, by using information from the two other pairs, it is possible to know which slope to choose.
 By placing imaginary lines at +/- 30°, we can use the AoA value of another antenna pair to know which slope to use for the current pair.

 !!!note
     Don't forget the x-axis is the **real** angle.
 So what we are measuring is a point on the y-axis to which we are trying to map a point on the x-axis.